Q: What the hell happened to you guys?

-A: Let’s get real.
-You know about Big Data, right?
-The Surveillance State?
-You read George Orwell’s 1984, maybe, or you saw the movie?
-Facebook’s problems are well documented.
-Just think about it.
+A: Hmmm…so you were shocked by the Cambridge Analytics scandal?
+What alternate universe are you living in?
+Wake up and smell the coffee, people.
 If the government required you to sign over all your personal info including 24/7 GPS location along with photos of family, children, friends and friends’ children, plus your resume, your workplace, your political affiliation, your taste in movies, tv, music and books, the sports teams you root for, all electronic communication with all your friends AND then tracked with you with face recognition technology too, there would be a FUCKING REVOLUTION.
 But because it’s Facebook that’s doing it and not the government, that makes it somehow ok?

 And in case you were wondering, Facebook owns Instagram.